2017 Year in Review: AWS Case Studies Highlight AWS Best Practices

 AWS Case Studies

 Yet, as cloud spending continues to grow, the primary challenges organizations face in executing their cloud strategy, according to research by RightScale, is expertise, security, and spend.
 Each of which were named as the top challenge for 25% of its survey respondents.
 As a result, it’s no surprise that among the most popular articles featured on the Flux7 AWS blog this year were AWS case studies of how enterprises successfully tackled a specific cloud challenge.
 Our most popular use case stories this year discussed:

 Like many companies facing the convergence of markets and new customer demands, this blog tells the story of a multimedia company who embarked on a metamorphosis.
-The Flux7 DevOps team helped usher the organization through an IT transformation and AWS migration in support of the company’s metamorphosis through a three-step engagement process — Assess, Attune, Engage.
+The Flux7 DevOps team helped usher the organization through an IT transformation and AWS migration in support of the company’s metamorphosis through a three-step engagement process — assessment/design, implementation and knowledge transfer.
 We began by building an AWS architecture, which led to the development of an infrastructure delivery process, and the clearing the company’s backlog.
 Read the rest of the story here, including how we migrated the environment — with 100 production application services — to a new VPC within a tight timeframe.

 AWS HIPAA Compliance: AWS ECS and Vault Paired for HIPAA-Compliant Secret Management

 In this article, we examine the use case of a healthcare organization that sought an enterprise grade solution that could help automate and streamline the process of secrets management while also ensuring its data met HIPAA compliance regulations in order to protect patient healthcare records.
 Read on to learn how the Flux7 DevOps consulting team helped this healthcare firm achieve a balance between security and agility with automated secret management.